peopleware/net-ppwcode-util-oddsandends/README.md

 # PPWCode.Util.OddsAndEnds

 This library is part of the PPWCode project and is a collection of several small helpers and utility code.

 ## Getting started

 ### PPWCode.Util.OddsAndEnds II

-This is version II of the library, which is designed to work with Microsoft .NET 4.5.
+This is version II of the library, which is designed to work with Microsoft .NET 4.5 from the get-go.

 The library is available as the [NuGet] package `PPWCode.Util.OddsAndEnds.II` in the [NuGet Gallery].
 It can be installed using the Nuget package manager from inside Visual Studio.

 ### PPWCode.Util.OddsAndEnds I

-Version I of the library is still available in maintenance mode, and is compatible with Microsoft .NET 3.5.
+Version I of the library is the original version of the library and is now in maintenance mode.

-This version is available on the git branch `stable/I`.
-It is currently not available in the [NuGet Gallery].
-One can however build the package oneself and publish it on a local repository.

-We intend to make it available at some point in the future as the [NuGet] package `PPWCode.Util.OddsAndEnds.I`.
-From then on, one will be able to install it using the Nuget package manager from inside Visual Studio.
+#### Support for .NET 3.5

+The code was originally built against Microsoft .NET 3.5 and a version for .NET 3.5 is still available in the [NuGet Gallery].
+It is the [NuGet] package `PPWCode.Util.OddsAndEnds.I` version 2.x.x.
+Every 2.x.x version will be a maintenance release built against .NET 3.5.

+Note that the 2.x.x versions depend on a [NuGet] package `Microsoft.Contracts`.
+This is a package that cannot be published in the [NuGet Gallery], because it contains a proprietary dll from Microsoft.
+It is really easy to create this package by yourself however.

+#### Support for .NET 4.5

+The more recent maintenance releases of `PPWCode.Util.OddsAndEnds.I`  are built against .NET 4.5.
+Every release from 3.x.x onwards will be built against .NET 4.5.
+These versions can be found on the git branch `stable/I`.
+They are also published in the [NuGet Gallery].

 ## Build your own